 Simultaneously with the execution of the Business Combination Agreement, the Company and Stryve entered into subscription agreements with investors for an aggregate of \$42,500,000 at a price of \$10.00 per share in a private placement in the Company (the "Closing PIPE Investment"), to be consummated simultaneously with the Closing of the Business Combination.
-Additionally, simultaneously with the execution of the Business Combination Agreement, the Company and Stryve entered into subscription agreements with the holders (the "Bridge Investors") of \$10,600,000 in unsecured promissory notes of Stryve (the "Bridge Notes") where the obligations of Stryve under the Bridge Notes will be used to offset and satisfy the obligations of the Businesging Investors and the Bridge Investors will be issued shares of Class A Common Stock at a price of \$8.00 per share (the "Bridge PIPE Investment").
+Additionally, simultaneously with the execution of the Business Combination Agreement, the Company and Stryve entered into subscription agreements with the holders (the "Bridge Investors") of \$10,600,000 in unsecured promissory notes of Stryve (the "Bridge Notes") where the obligations of Stryve under the Bridge Notes will be used to offset and satisfy the obligations of the Bridge Investors and the Bridge Investors will be issued shares of Class A Common Stock at a price of \$8.00 per share (the "Bridge PIPE Investment" and, together with the Closing PIPE Investment, the "PIPE Investment").
 Consummation of the PIPE Investment is conditioned on the concurrent Closing of the Business Combination (and other customary closing conditions).